hchenqi/DynamicEditor/README.md

 These construction guides can be called descriptors and dynamically added in a `descriptor registry`, each unique and with a unique reference.

-Like an item with any type storing the reference to the interpreter function for its payload data, an item with descriptor type stores the reference to the descriptor that guides the construction of the interpreter function for its payload data.
+Like an item with any type storing the reference to the interpreter function for its payload data, an item with descriptor any type stores the reference to the descriptor that guides the construction of the interpreter function for its payload data.

 For example: